kshedden/kshedden.github.io/python_practicalities.md

 Pythons, you need to use the right one here).

-An alternative way to install the libraries (but not Python itself) is to use pip (https://pypi.python.org/pypi/pip).
+An alternative way to install the libraries (but not Python itself) is to use [pip](https://pypi.python.org/pypi/pip).
 To install numpy, for example, using pip, type `pip install numpy` into the command line of your computer.
 Note that you may have several Python distributions installed on your machine.
 Each distribution will have its own